finos/FDC3/docs/api/ref/GetAgent.md

 ) => Promise<DesktopAgent>;
 ```

-A small number of arguments are accepted that can affect the behavior of `getAgent` and to provide a fallback in case a Desktop Agent is not found, allowing the application to start its own agent or use another mechanism (such a proprietary adaptor) to connect to one.
+A small number of arguments are accepted that can affect the behavior of `getAgent` and to provide a fallback in case a Desktop Agent is not found, allowing the application to start its own agent or use another mechanism (such as a proprietary adaptor) to connect to one.

 ```ts
 /**